Do processes matter for conversion optimisation?

 Processes matter as they help structure our behaviour and reduce the risk that we might forget to do something important.
 They provide for a consistent framework and can ensure rigour in our problem solving and strategy.
-As a conversion rate optimisation (CRO) consultant I have a number of processes including one for persona development, an optimisation framework, a test and learn process and one for how to prioritise test ideas.
+As a conversion rate optimisation (CRO) consultant I have a number of processes including one for persona development, conversion rate optimisation, a test and learn process and one for how to prioritise test ideas.

 Processes have an important role in optimisation, but what happens when we don’t listen to experts and become obsessed with our own processes?